 Showcase is Water for Life’s major engagement and education forum.
 This one-day event is a must for anyone involved in water issues, working for sustainable outcomes or engaging the community about the environment.

 Participants of Showcase:

-Showcase was held in November 2013 and 2014 at the Australian Technlogy Park, Eveleigh.
-The event was free of charge.
+Showcase was held in November 2012 and 2013 at the Australian Technlogy Park, Eveleigh.
+The event was offered free of charge.